Cambridge Police Department (Massachusetts): Officers killed in the line of duty

 Patrolman John Guthrie succumbed to injuries sustained five days earlier on December 26, 1926, when he was struck by a car while directing traffic.
 The impact threw Patrolman Guthrie into the path of oncoming streetcar.
 He was transported to a local hospital where he remained until succumbing to his injuries.

 Patrolman Guthrie had served with the Cambridge Police Department for 17 years.
-He was survived by his wife and one child.
+According to Officer Guthrie's memorial entry; "He was survived by his wife and one child."